prshntshinde/pw-datascience/README.md

 5. Pandas ✔
 6. Numpy ✔
 7. Visualization ✔
-8. Statistics 👨‍💻
+8. Statistics 👨‍💻 ✔
+9. Machine Learning 🤖

 ## Steps to clone project:

 1. Create a new virtual environment.

-- In console typ the following command.
+- In the console type the following command.
   - `py -m venv .venv`

 2. Activate a virtual environment.

-- In console typ the following command.
+- In the console type the following command.
   - `.venv\Scripts\activate`

 3. Installing packages using a requirements file.

-- In console typ the following command.
+- In the console type the following command.
   - `py -m pip install -r requirements.txt`